UzrOne800/lswebhomework3/README.md

 ```

-My name is:
+My name is: Steve Kinsman

-I like to:
+I like to: Play music when I have the time.

-I'm learning:
+I'm learning: The basics of coding at the moment.

 ```